-There is a $50 registration cost per registration site.
-Once you are registered, you will receive the GoToWebinar link.
+Registration will be available in October.
+There is no cost to attend.
+Once you are registered, you will receive the webinar link.
 We encourage you to watch together with your colleagues!

 Schedule (all times are Eastern):